Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.5">6.2.5. chemical\_formula\_reduced</a>

 * **Description**: The reduced chemical formula for a structure as a string with element symbols and integer chemical proportion numbers.
-The proportion number is omitted if it is 1.
+The proportion number MUST be omitted if it is 1.
 * **Requirements/Conventions**:
     * Element names MUST have proper capitalization (e.g., `"Si"`, not `"SI"` for "silicon").
     * Elements MUST be placed in alphabetical order, followed by their integer chemical proportion number.